cdlavila/isometric-figure-with-pygame/README.md

-# An isometric figure in Python with Pygame
+# Isometric figure in Python with Pygame

 This program draws the next isometric figure on the screen.